Slow Cooker Barbecue Beer Beef Stew

 Instructions

-- Season the beef evenly with salt, pepper, and the garlic powder.
+- Season the beef evenly with salt, pepper, and garlic powder.

 - Pour in the beer, cover, and cook on low for 6 hours, until the meat is tender.
-Serve hot, with noodles.
+Serve hot with noodles.
+Sprinkle with parsley if desired.

 Notes